Fears for police safety after catastrophic data breach in Northern Ireland

 Mr Todd apologised to the officers for the breach caused by “simple human error”, adding that it was “unacceptable”.

-He also said there was nothing at the moment to suggest “there’s any immediate security concerns” but added the police has put “actions in place to ensure that if anything does arise we will be aware of that, and then we can mitigate accordingly”.
+He also said there was nothing at the moment to suggest “there’s any immediate security concerns” but added the police service has put “actions in place to ensure that if anything does arise we will be aware of that, and then we can mitigate accordingly”.

-He added: “We’ve looked into the circumstances, we’ll continue with our investigation, but the very early considerations are that this is simple human error and the people who have been involved in the process have acted in good faith.
+He added: “We’ve looked into the circumstances, we’ll continue with our investigation, but the very early considerations are that this is simple human error and the people who have been involved in the process have acted in good faith.”

 “We’ve identified some steps that we can take to ensure that it doesn’t happen again,” he told reporters.